dannysbentley/MyTest/README.md

-# Revit API BIM Samples
+# Revit API C# Samples
-Revit API examples to use as part of my Youtube channel.
+Revit API c# examples to use as part of my Youtube channel.

 ## Installation
 Clone project or copy and paste from .cs files.